equalizer999/GitHub-App-Base-setup/README.md

 Please check the output of the Azure Function App.
 You can check if it runs by checking the logs in the Azure Portal.
 Another way is to go to the GitHub App and check the webhook deliveries.

 **Note**
 You can use the '`ping`' request to check if everything is setup correctly.
-If everything **is** correctly setup and working, you'll see a '`pong`' in the response body.
+If everything **is** setup correctly and working, you'll see a '`pong`' in the response body.
 You can redeliver that particular message for checking the latest state.

 ![See webhook deliveries](./docs/images/test-and-check-send-webhooks.drawio.png)

 ## Use and setup Postman collection
-You can use the proivded Postman collection for playing around with different API's.
+You can use the provided Postman collection for playing around with different API's.
 This Postman collection only supports calls for:
 - Generating accesstoken for a particular organization.
-- Approving a custom deployment rule for approval.
+- Approving/commenting a custom deployment rule.

 To make them work, you'll have to do a few steps;